 After that, pour a thin layer of wax into the bottom of your bowl or container.
 Let the wax cool for a few minutes, and while you’re waiting, trim the wicks to six inches.

 When the wax has mostly set, nestle the three wicks onto the bottom of the bowl, making sure to space them out evenly.
+Use a hot glue gun to secure the wicks to the bottom of the vessel.
 Let the wax harden a bit more before moving on to the next step.

 Then, pour the rest of the wax on top of the first layer.
 At this point, you might need to melt more wax, depending on the size of your container.
 Once your bowl has been filled with wax to about 3/4″ from the top, let cool.
 We want the wax to be just barely set, so the crystals don’t sink to the bottom of the vessel.